-• A PDF is available in the Leader Guides with content specific "Family Follow Throughs" that you can print for or email to families asking them to directly email you their photo or text response after each Family Meeting they complete.
+• A pdf is available in the resources Leader Guide with content specific "Family Follow Throughs" that you can print or email for families asking them to directly email you their photo or text response after each Family Meeting they complete.
 You can also find a general printable PDF for "Family Follow Throughs" here.